-Roc floatplane trials were conducted in November 1939 at MAEE Helensburgh, close to the Dumbarton factory and early trials showed that it was directionally unstable in this configuration, with L3059 crashing just after take-off on 3rd December 1939.
-L3057 was subsequently fitted with a larger fin beneath the tailplane whilst L3060 was also flown as a seaplane and in March 1942, L3174 was operating with floats and a target-towing winch in place of its gun turret.
+Roc floatplane trials were conducted in November 1939 at MAEE Helensburgh, close to the Dumbarton factory.
+Early results showed that it was directionally unstable in this configuration with on example (L3059) crashing just after take-off on 3rd December 1939.
+A further aircraft (L3057) was subsequently fitted with a larger fin beneath the tailplane whilst another (L3060) was flown as a seaplane.
+In March 1942, one aircraft (L3174) is recorded as operating with floats and a target-towing winch in place of its gun turret.

-The Roc was flown operationally by squadrons including 800, 801 and 803 in 1939 and 1940, initially with patrols over the North Sea from RNAS Hatson.
+The Roc was flown by squadrons including 800, 801 and 803 during 1939 - 40. initially with patrols over the North Sea operating from RNAS Hatson.

-The type operated briefly, and in small numbers, from the aircraft carrier HMS Ark Royal early in the Norwegian campaign; 801 Squadron brought three of the turret-fighters aboard along with its Skuas, though they were little used due to their low performance and poorer endurance than the Skua.
+The type operated briefly in small numbers from the aircraft carrier HMS Ark Royal.
+During the Norwegian campaign of 1940, 801 Squadron brought three of the turret-fighters aboard along with its Blackburn Skuas although they were little used due to their low performance and poorer endurance.

-Rocs also took part in operations from airfields on the south coast of England during the Dunkirk evacuations, and it was during this period that the type scored its first and only air-to-air kill, shooting down a Ju88.
+Rocs also took part in operations from airfields on the south coast of England during the Dunkirk evacuations and it was during this period that the type scored its first and only air-to-air kill, shooting down a Ju88 over Ostende.